• HOME

 We were gifted the CTEK D250SA and Smartpass120.
 All opinions are our own.

 For the caravanning or camping enthusiast power is often one of the biggest issues we face.
 Or more correctly, the lack of power.
-So when we were offered a CTEK D250SA and Smartpass120 Battery Management System we jumped at the chance to install it into our BT50.
+So when we were offered a CTEK D250SA and Smartpass120 Battery Management System we jumped at the chance to install them into our BT50.

 When we were initially setting up the BT50 I was talked out of a 40 AMP DC to DC charger as I was told the 20 AMP would be more than enough.
-Unfortunately it wasn’t.
+Unfortunately, it wasn’t.
 It didn’t handle our charging requirements well right from day one.
 20 AMPS is just not enough to charge two big auxiliary batteries when they were being worked as hard as ours are.

 CTEK D250SA and Smartpass 120